nadrojtayl/nodeCRUDAPPLibrary/README.txt

+!!!!

+SUPERFASTMONGOEXPRESS: Abstracts all the boilerplate needed to set up an express-mongo server into a single line of code

+!!!!!
-Superfast expressMongoapp: Set up your mongoDB models and an Express server that serves access to your models in a single line of code
+superfastmongoexpress: Set up your mongoDB models and an Express server that serves access to your models in a single line of code
 	-Builds models based on a simple example of the schema you want -Sets up endpoints on an Expres server to CRUD your -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side